Basedonsearch-Dindayal/Rakshini/README.md

 Women lack an integrated app for safety (e.g., emergencies) and health (e.g., period tracking).
 Pain points include inaccessible SOS tools and fragmented health solutions.

-Existing apps focus on safety or health, not both, with outdated UIs.
-Opportunity for a modern, unified solution with offline capabilities.
+Existing apps focus on safety or health, not both, with outdated UIs Opportunity for a modern, unified solution with offline capabilities